Recording class#

 extra_metadatadict, optional

-Extra metadata to include in the .json file.
+Extra metadata to include in the JSON metadata file.
 Keys must be valid BIDS fields.

 References